 See: SharePoint Framework

 This post describes how you can modify your SPFx webparts to make them compatible with usage in Microsoft Teams.
-I’m also showing some basic ideas what you can do in the code to make the integration more useful!
+I’m also showing some basic ideas of what you can do in the code to make the integration more useful!
 Why would we do this?
 Who wouldn’t want to just develop once and then run their code everywhere?
-Now with SPFx (SharePoint Framework) 1.8 being out (and 1.9 being out for a while before being pulled!), we’re getting one step closer to that, as we’re given an…Continue reading How to Teamsify an SPFx solution?
+Now with SPFx (SharePoint Framework), 1.8 being out (and 1.9 being out for…Continue reading How to Teamsify an SPFx solution?

 This article explains how to fix an issue where you’re just minding your own business, trying to access the Microsoft Teams context in your SPFx webpart’s WebPartContext via the built-in property microsoftTeams, but you run into an issue.
 Simple stuff, but it’s still easy to run into this one, so I think it’s worthwhile to document the solution somewhere.
-Problem Most likely, the line causing you issues looks something like this: this.context.microsoftTeams.
-Of like shown below in Visual Studio Code: This error will lead to…Continue reading How to solve the error “Property ‘microsoftTeams’ does not exist on type ‘WebPartContext’.”
+Problem Most likely, the line causing you issues looks something like…Continue reading How to solve the error “Property ‘microsoftTeams’ does not exist on type ‘WebPartContext’.”

 SPFx development is a bottomless bag of funsies!
 This article describes yet another way how to fix the error with your SPFx webpart failing to load a module.
 In this case, you’ll get an error that starts with the generic “Failed to load component” -part, but contains “There was a network error” later in the stack.
-I’ve written about this before, but I keep running into new ways to mess up, so I’ll keep documenting the solutions as well!
-Problem So, this one left me…Continue reading SPFx webpart fails with “Failed to load component – – There was a network error.”
+I’ve written about this before, but I keep running into new ways to mess…Continue reading SPFx webpart fails with “Failed to load component – – There was a network error.”

 This article is something of a combination of a technology overview and an opinion piece, detailing my thoughts about extending Microsoft Teams.
 To me, extending Microsoft Teams has pretty much only now become relevant.
 Before, the palette was still quite unfinished, but now we’re definitely getting to a point where there are meaningful and cost-effective extension scenarios to cover most of the relevant use cases for most organizations.
 Don’t take…Continue reading Extending Microsoft Teams is now officially awesome

 This article describes one way to fix the issue, where uploading and sideloading an SPFx webpart in Microsoft Teams just brickwalls you with a fairly non-descriptive error, and no way to proceed.
 Luckily, this is usually simple to fix – I’ll describe 2 different solutions I’ve found so far!
 Problem You’ve got a SPFx webpart, that you’ve packaged as a Teams extension.
-You can even find it from Teams extensions, but while adding it as a tab, you run into issues.
-Oh.
-That’s a bummer.…Continue reading How to resolve “Error initializing application.
+You can even find it from Teams extensions,…Continue reading How to resolve “Error initializing application.
 Error: ***Manifest not found for component id [guid].” when adding an SPFx webpart to Teams?